RanjeetRaj444/GreenMentors_Assignment/README.md

 - Axios: Promise based HTTP client for making requests to the backend.
 - Formik: Form library for handling form validation and submission.
 - Yup: JavaScript schema builder for value parsing and validation.
-- Tailwind CSS: Utility-first CSS framework for styling the application.
+- Chakra UI: Utility-first CSS framework for styling the application.

 ## Setup Instructions